mozilla/open-leadership-framework/CONTRIBUTING.md

 GitHub can be challenging for new users.
 If you experience difficulty with it, you are not alone.
 We want to help you overcome those challenges or find a way to contribute that works for you.

 For this project, we can use a feature called the "Issue Tracker" in GitHub to communicate with one another.
 It's kind of like a shared message board combined with a to-do list.
-To address an issue to a specific person, you add their name to the issue the same way you would to a tweet, like this for example: @chadsansing would address your message to Chad, the contact person for this project.
+To address an issue to a specific person, you add their name to the issue the same way you would to a tweet, like this for example: @chadsansing would address your message to Chad, the project lead.

 If the Issue Tracker is too difficult to use, contact Chad.
 He will work with you and help you find a way to contribute no matter what.